BenjaminGuinet/BenjaminGuinet.github.io/_pages/about.md

 Welcome to my personal webpage :slightly_smiling_face:

-I’m an early-career researcher in evolutionary biology.
-My work focuses on understanding the interactions between hosts and their microbiomes, with a particular interest in viruses.
-I explore these dynamics across scales—from ancient viral infections in extinct species to modern-day host–microbe relationships.
+I’m an early-career researcher in `evolutionary biology`.
+My work focuses on understanding the interactions between hosts and their microbiomes, with a particular interest in `viruses`.
+I explore these dynamics across scales—from `ancient viral` infections in extinct species to `modern-day host–microbe relationships`.

 Here, you can learn more about my research.
 All articles are available as PDFs—just click on them to access the full version.

-I’m also passionate about science communication beyond academia.
-Check out the Blog section, where I share articles written for a broader audience on a range of topics—all viewed through the lens of evolution.
+I also enjoy science communication beyond academia.
+Check out the Check out the <a href="/blog">Blog section</a>, where I share articles written for a broader audience on a range of topics—all viewed through the lens of evolution.

 I'm always happy to connect—whether you're a fellow researcher interested in collaboration or simply curious about my work.
-Feel free to get in touch!
+Feel free to reach my on `benjamin.guinet95@gmail.com`.